darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Similar fallbacks are defined for many common UI elements and all can be manually overridden.

 Some fallback actions are defined using modifier keys (usually `Ctrl+` and `Shift+`).
 In this case you must define an initial shortcut without such a modifier in order to be able to use these fallbacks.
 For example, if you assign Ctrl+R to an action, you cannot use a `Ctrl+` fallback.
+Some default fallbacks of this type are provided for the _value_ element and for horizontal/vertical movements in the (zoomed) central area -- in this case, `Shift+` increases the spead to 10.0 and `Ctrl+` decreases the speed to 0.1.

-To see a list of the default fallbacks, click the "enable fallbacks" checkbox in the shortcut mapping screen, expand the "fallbacks" list in the top panel and select an option.
-An additional item (also named "fallbacks") will then appear in the bottom panel containing full details of the available fallbacks.
+To see a list of _all_ of the default fallbacks, click the "enable fallbacks" checkbox in the shortcut mapping screen and select the "fallbacks" category in the top panel.
+To see the fallbakcs for a given widget (e.g. a slider) just select that widget in the top panel.
+In both cases an additional item (also named "fallbacks") will then appear in the bottom panel containing full details of the available fallbacks.

 Fallbacks are only applied if no other shortcut using that combination has been explicitly created.
 In the above example, if you were to explicitly assign Ctrl+R+left-click to another action, the "enable/disable module" fallback would be ignored.

+As with any other shortcut, fallback settings can be customized to your preferences.